HuyAms/graphql-pets/README.md

 See the implementation in `src/datasources/user.ts`

-The dataloader requires API support for batch requests.
+- The dataloader requires API support for batch requests.
+- The number of objects a data loader receives from a data source should not exceed the number of keys the data loader collected.
+(For instance, if a data loader requests data for three `users`, it should receive no more than three `users` objects back!)

 📚 [Data loaders with TypeScript & Apollo Server](https://www.apollographql.com/tutorials/dataloaders-typescript)